 There was a murmur around the room as the Procedural Motions were read Wednesday evening at the opening of #gnwac17.
 How odd!
 Usually, nobody is at all interested in the Procedural Motion that sets a session of Annual Conference in motion.

-The class of 2017 Retirees from the OR-ID and PNW Conferences present at Annual Conference: (L to R) Jim McGinnis, Sharon Hamilton, Joy Martin, Ellen Peach, Sharon Moe, Karen Nelson, Barbara Essen, Carol Mariano, Stephan Ross, Carolyn Johnson, Brenda Wingfield, Peggy Luckman, Scott Harkness, Ardis Letey, and Timothy Stover
+The class of 2017 Retirees from the OR-ID and PNW Conferences present at Annual Conference: (L to R) Jim McGinnis, Sharon Hamilton, Joy Martin, Ellen Peach, Sharon Moe, Karen Nelson, Barbara Essen, Carol Mariano, Stephan Ross, Carolyn Johnson, Jane Hill, Peggy Luckman, Scott Harkness, Ardis Letey, and Timothy Stover

 By the Rev. Carolyn Peterson | Photos by Greg Nelson